saybur/scuznet/lib/pff/README.md

 These calls error out with `FR_NOT_ON_SECTOR` if the file pointer is not on a sector boundary when they are invoked.

-One additional support function has also been added:
+An additional support function has also been added:

 ```
 FRESULT pf_size (DWORD* sr);